 This eucalyptus and spearmint derived perfume alcohol and paraben-free, pH balanced, and allergy-friendly.
 You can be assured your dog is going to love the smell and the feel of it since eucalyptus is a very pet-friendly plant.
 It’s excellent for deodorizing or refreshing smelly dogs in between showers.
 Not only does it rid them of bad odor, but it also strengthens and gives an extra shine to their coat.

 However, it is not very suitable for puppies since the smell can get very overbearing for them, especially since they’re newly getting used to sights, sounds, and scents.
-Overall, it’s a super good deodorant and perfume and comes highly recommended for any breed of dog regardless of how much fur it has.
+Overall, it’s a super good deodorant and comes highly recommended for any breed of dog regardless of how much fur it has.
 It works just fine on the skin too!

 #2.
 Lavender & Chamomile Aromatherapy Dog Grooming Spray